 This condition is also known as Lateral epicondylitis and is characterized by pain on the outside of the elbow joint.
-The inflammed tendon of the wrist extensors [the muscles that lift the wrist upwards] is usually the source of the pain.It was considered common in tennis players causing them pain on back hand shots.
+The inflamed tendon of the wrist extensors [the muscles that lift the wrist upwards] is usually the source of the pain.It was considered common in tennis players causing them pain on back hand shots.
 It causes pain on gripping, opening jars and bottles and lifting.
 There may be heat and swelling associated with it.
-X rays can out rule oesteo arthritis in the elbow joint but it should be noted that O.A. in the elbow is uncommon.
+X rays can out rule oesteoarthritis in the elbow joint but it should be noted that O.A. in the elbow is uncommon.

 Causes